c4spar/cliffy-manual/command/types.md

 ## Global types

-To make an type available for child commands you can set the `global` option in the options argument.
+To make a type also available for child commands, you can use the `.globalType()` method.
+You can also make a type global with the `global` option in `.type()` method.

 ```typescript
 import { Command, EnumType } from "https://deno.land/x/cliffy/command/mod.ts";